mongodb/docs/source/reference/aggregation.rst

 .. default-domain:: agg

-The aggregation framework provides the ability to project, process, and/or control the output of the query, without using ":term:`map reduce`."
+The aggregation framework provides the ability to project, process, and/or control the output of the query, without using ":term:`map-reduce`."
 Aggregation uses a syntax that resembles the same syntax and form as "regular" MongoDB database queries.

-These aggregation operations are all accessible by way of the :func:`aggregate()`.
-While all examples in this document use this function, :func:`aggregate()` is merely a wrapper around the :term:`database command` :dbcommand:`aggregate`.
+These aggregation operations are all accessible by way of the :mongodb:func:`aggregate()`.
+While all examples in this document use this function, :mongodb:func:`aggregate()` is merely a wrapper around the :term:`database command` :mongodb:dbcommand:`aggregate`.
 Therefore the following prototype aggregate are equivelent:

 .. code-block:: javascript